 - Fine needle aspirate of abdominal organs or lymph nodes

-The conventional treatment for canine leukemia is chemotherapy.
+The conventional treatment for dogs with leukemia is chemotherapy.

 Chemotherapy does not cure leukemia, but may put the disease into remission for several months or longer.